William Macintyre

-William Macintyre (born 14 August 2007) is a British racing driver, who most recently competed in the GB3 Championship in 2025 for Elite Motorsport and for Hitech Pulse-Eight in 2024.
-He is the 2023 British F4 vice-champion and the 2022 Ginetta Junior Championship runner-up.
+William Macintyre (born 14 August 2007) is a British former racing driver who most recently competed in the 2025 GB3 Championship for Elite Motorsport.
+He was diagnosed with cancer in September of 2025 which put his racing career to a standstill as it is to April 2026.
+Macintyre is the 2023 British F4 vice-champion and the 2022 Ginetta Junior Championship runner-up.

 Early life

 Macinytre was born in Nash, Buckinghamshire on 14 August 2007 and lived in Norfolk.

 Career

 Karting

 Macintyre began karting at the age of eight.
-He has had some consistent karting results, although never competing in the OK category due to moving straight to cars age 14.
+He has had some consistent karting results, although never competing in the OK category due to moving straight to cars at the age of fourteen.
 His best karting result was in 2019, winning the Italian Championship in the 60 Mini category.

-He is a former member of the Sauber Karting Team.
+Macintyre is a former member of the Sauber Karting Team.

 Ginetta Junior Championship

 For 2022, Macintyre was confirmed to be competing in the Ginetta Junior Championship following a decorated karting career.
 Over the course of the season, Macintyre fought for the title with Josh Rowledge, eventually losing out to Rowledge in the final round of the season at Brands Hatch.
-Macintyre finished 2nd in the championship, and was the highest placed rookie.
+Macintyre finished second in the championship, and was the highest placed rookie.